quasarframework/quasar/docs/src/pages/quasar-plugins/bottom-sheet.md

 ---
 title: Bottom Sheet Plugin
-desc: A plugin for Bottom Sheets, component that slides up from the bottom edge of the device screen and displays a set of options.
+desc: A Quasar plugin for displaying a list of user actions that slides up from the bottom edge of the app window.
 related:
   - /quasar-plugins/dialog
   - /vue-components/dialog